-Skis should have a toe out of 3 mm (1/8'').
+Skis should have a toe out of 3 mm (1/8 in).
 To check, measure the distance between each ski at the front and rear of the leaf springs.
-The front distance should be 3 mm (1/8'') more than the rear when the handlebar is horizontal.
+The front distance should be 3 mm (1/8 in) more than the rear when the handlebar is horizontal.

-IMPORTANT: Close the front of the skis manually to eliminate all slack from the steering mechanism.
+IMPORTANT: Close the front of the skis manually to eliminate all slack from the steering mechanism using a rubber strap.